vizhub-core/vzcode/README.md

-# VZCode: Multiplayer Code Editor
+# VZCode: Mob Programming Code Editor

 VZCode offers a multiplayer code editing environment that caters to a real-time collaborative development experience.
 It's the code editor component of [VizHub](https://vizhub.com/), and can also be used independently from VizHub.